Name and place of business

 Unless otherwise specified by the EC, the Secretary General and the administrative staff shall administer elections with the advice and assistance of the Academy’s legal Advisors and with the assistance of the Nomination and Election Monitoring Committee.

 Candidates for election

-Only Specialist Members are entitled to stand for election.
-All candidates going forward for election must be approved by the Nominating and Election Monitoring committee.
-All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict of Interest statement of the Academy and adhere to the Rules governing the behavior of candidates presenting for election as provided for in the Bye Laws.
+Only Specialist Members and International Members are entitled to stand for election.
+All candidates going forward for election must be approved by the Nomination and Election Monitoring committee.
+All candidates must agree to adhere to the Code of Conduct of the Academy, complete the Conflict of Interest statement of the Academy and adhere to the Rules governing the behaviour of candidates presenting for election as provided for in the bylaws.
 Failure to do so may invalidate the candidature.

-The Academy shall be administered by the Board which shall be composed of only Specialist Members of the Academy elected as follows:
+The Board, whose tasks are listed in Article 18, shall be composed of only Specialist Members and International Members of the Academy elected as follows:

 One Board member from each European Country the voting membership of which is less than one hundred.

 Two Board members from European Countries whose voting membership at the Academy exceeds one hundred.